GingaaBread/GNOStatic/src/object_orientation/properties.md

 public keywords.
 To know more about this see the chapter _Protection Levels_.
 :::

+Programmers from other languages will probably try to place properties in the body of a class.
+This is **NOT** possible in GNO.
+All properties are placed in the property block of a class.

 ## Getters

 A getter method is a method that simply returns a property.
 In GNO, there is no need to write an